Home | Browse Topics | Consumer rights & money | Credit and debt | Lenders: Their responsibilities to you

 Credit Contracts and Consumer Finance Act 2003, ss 9C, 93, 96, 108

-If a lender breaches the lender responsibility principles, you can complain to one of the dispute resolution schemes as well as the Commerce Commission.
-See “Challenging an unfair contract though a dispute resolution scheme” in this section.
+If a lender breaches the lender responsibility principles, you can complain to one of the dispute resolution schemes as well as the Commerce Commission (see: “Dispute resolution schemes”).

 The dispute resolution scheme will deal with your individual case while the Commerce Commission takes action on industry wide practices.
-The courts can also order them to pay you compensation or can make various other orders.
+The courts can also make various orders against lenders who have breached the principles, like ordering them to pay you compensation or to stop doing certain things.
 Lenders who repeatedly breach the responsibility principles can be banned from operating a credit business.

 Did this answer your question?